 - Shark Resource Assessment Group

-- Shelf Resource Assessment Group
+- South East Resource Assessment Group.

 These groups provide recommended biological catches for the 34 species, or species groups, under total allowable catch across the fishery, as well as more general recommendations on fishery-related research.